 Whatever brand you choose, if you plan on serving this puppy chow at a movie party like I did, make sure to spread the word that the only thing better than Nutella puppy chow is Nutella puppy chow mixed with popcorn.
 I can’t claim credit for this genius combination, but I will eat about 50 handfuls of it if given the chance.

 Place the cereal in a large bowl.
-In a small bowl, whisk together the cocoa powder, 1/4 cup powdered sugar and 1/4 teaspoon salt and pour into a gallon-size zip-top bag.
+In a separate bowl, whisk together the cocoa powder, 1/4 cup of the powdered sugar, and 1/4 teaspoon of the salt, and pour into a gallon-size zip-top bag.

 Place the dark chocolate, Nutella and butter in a microwave-safe bowl and microwave in 30 second bursts until the chocolate and butter have melted.
 (If you don't have a microwave, melt the mixture in a double boiler instead.)
-Add the vanilla and stir until smooth.
 Immediately pour over the cereal and stir gently until evenly coated.
 Transfer the cereal to the zip-top bag and shake until well-coated with the cocoa powder mixture.
 Add the remaining 1 tablespoon powdered sugar and shake again.